Call4Cloud | MMP-C | Autopilot | Device Preparation

 Okay, we could successfully fetch the EKCert but could we do the same with the AIK Certificate?
 We could try again using the tpmdiagnostics.exe tool but this time with the GetWindowsAIKCert parameter

-Looks fine by me… no issues here as it seems.
+It looks fine to me.
+There are no issues here, as it seems.
 What’s next?
 Luckily, one of the other many commands that fantastic tool has to offer is the : EkChain command.
 This command will check if it could successfully perform a certificate chain walk

 Trust dwErrorStatus:0x10000 ...
 Translating that error would give us: ‘Certificate or associated chain is invalid (Code: 0x10000)’.